Statistical-mechanical analysis of adaptive filter with clipping saturation-type nonlinearity: Model

 That is, the input signal is white.
-The tap input vector ${\bm u}(n)$ in time step $n$ is
+Although the assumption that the input signal is white may seem to be a major constraint in this analysis, the white input model is an important part of practical applications, especially in system identification, and provides a clear insight into the behavior of the algorithm.
+Moreover, the white input case provides a baseline for other cases\cite{Costa2001}.
+The tap input vector ${\bm u}(n)$ at time step $n$ is

-Note that only the mean and variance of the distribution are defined in (\ref{eqn:u_mean_variance}).
+Note that only the mean and variance of the distribution are specified in (\ref{eqn:u_mean_variance}).
 No specific distributions, for example, the Gaussian distribution, are assumed.
-The same statements are true for the coefficients of the unknown system G.

-Since both G and W are FIR filters, their outputs are convolutions of their own coefficients and a sequence of input signals.
-That is, the outputs $d(n)$ of the unknown system G and $y(n)$ of the adaptive filter W are
+Outputs of the unknown system G and the adaptive filter W are convolutions of their own coefficients and a sequence of input signals.
+That is, the outputs $d(n)$ of G and $y(n)$ of W are respectively